- About 134,000 residents are enrolled in Medicare in North Dakota; only 11 percent are under age 65 and eligible due to

 Federal rules require Medigap insurers to offer plans on a guaranteed-issue basis during an enrollee’s open enrollment period, which begins when the person is at least 65 years old and enrolled in Medicare Part B (and Part A; you have to be enrolled in both to obtain Medigap).
 But federal rules do not guarantee access to Medigap plans for people under age 65.

 Twelve percent of Medicare beneficiaries in North Dakota were under age 65 as of 2017, which amounts to more than 15,000 people.
 But although the majority of the states have enacted rules to ensure access to Medigap plans for disabled enrollees under age 65, North Dakota has not.
-As of 2019, there are just two insurers in North Dakota that voluntarily offer Medigap plans to disabled enrollees who are under age 65: United American Insurance Company offers Plan B and high-deductible Plan F to enrollees under 65, and Blue Cross Blue Shield of North Dakota (Noridian) offers Plan F. Both companies charge significantly higher premiums for these plans than the average rates that Medigap insurers charge people who are enrolling in Medicare due to age when they turn 65.
+As of 2020, there are just two insurers in North Dakota that voluntarily offer Medigap plans to disabled enrollees who are under age 65: United American Insurance Company offers Plan B and high-deductible Plan F to enrollees under 65, and Blue Cross Blue Shield of North Dakota (Noridian) offers Plan F (note that under federal rules, Plan F and high-deductible Plan F can only be purchased by someone who was already eligible for Medicare prior to 2020; newly-eligible beneficiaries cannot buy those plans).
+Both companies charge significantly higher premiums for these plans than the average rates that Medigap insurers charge people who are enrolling in Medicare due to age when they turn 65.
+As of 2019, the same two insurers had also offered the same Medigap plans for Medicare beneficiaries under the age of 65.